monatemedia/bond-originator/README.md

-# Bond Originator User Interface
+# Manage Bond Originator

-Bond Originator is a project built as a lead magnet for bond originators, helping them attract more clients.
+Manage is a project built as a lead magnet for bond originators to help them attract more clients.

 The live website can be viewed here: [manage.monatemedia.com](manage.monatemedia.com)